 Uric Acid Stone Former (UASF)

-As yet I have no article devoted to them, but simple increase of urine pH prevents almost all uric acid crystallization in urine.
 I like to think about uric acid in stones as enough to label a patient as being – at least in part – a uric acid stone former because that uric acid points to an excessively acidic urine and a need to use supplemental alkali.
+This article concerns you.

 Cystine Stone Former